 10 and Above | Grades 16+ (College Grad) |

-Both versions of the Dale-Chall Formula are popular because of their simplicity and purpose.
-They both help educators match texts to students’ comprehension levels, and they both help authors shape their language to target their intended audience.
+The original and updated versions of the Dale-Chall Formula are popular because of their accuracy, simplicity and purpose.
+They help educators and writers match texts to readers’ comprehension levels, and they both help edit and revise text to target their intended audience.

 Don’t know which version to use?
 The original or the updated one?
-ReadabilityFormulas.com lets users score their text using both versions of Dale-Chall, using the same expanded word list of 3,000 words.
+ReadabilityFormulas.com lets you score your text using both versions of Dale-Chall, using the same expanded word list of 3,000 words.

-Score your text now, or learn more about the updated version of Dale-Chall.
+Score your text now, or learn about the updated version of Dale-Chall.